 - Read my Casper mattress review.

-- The Casper Wave is Casper’s luxury mattress and is built with five plush foam layers.
+- The Casper Wave Hybrid is a luxurious mattress built with foam and coil layers.

-- For more, check out my full Casper Wave review.
+- For more, check out my full Casper Wave Hybrid review.

 Wanna learn more about the Casper line of mattresses?
-Check out my comparison of all three, all-foam Casper beds.
+Check out my Casper mattress comparison to learn more about all of their models.

 FAQQ: Which is Better, Foam or Spring mattress?
 A: Depends on how you sleep!
 If you’re after deep pressure relief at the shoulders and hips, go with foam.
 If you like a little bounce and want something more traditional, stick with an innerspring mattress.